ymbeltran/todo-app/README.md

 ### Continued development

 For future projects I would like to practice writing comments while writing code because this time I forgot to do it.
+And I would like to explore the use of React Router for a next project.

 ### Useful resources